 Investigator Studies Program (MISP): Cough

-Effective November 2018, the Cough Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest on a rolling basis.
-Reviews will occur monthly in 2019.
-This is a competitive process that will be conducted by the Cough MISP in 2019.
+Effective February 2021, the Cough Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest on a rolling basis.
+Reviews will occur monthly in 2021.
+This is a competitive process that will be conducted by the Cough MISP in 2021.
 Decisions will be made based on scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
 The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 The following areas are of interest to Investigator Studies Program Committee: